Lower bounds on entanglement entropy without twin copy

-Analog calculations with arrays of Rydberg atoms have been performed with Aquila.
-We accessed Aquila using the AWS Braket services.
-We used the AWS Braket SDK for local simulations.
-This imposes constraints not present in exact diagonalization.
-In the following, we will focus on the single chain model with the same $N_q$, $\Delta$ and $\Omega$.
-The linear size of the system needs to be less than $100\ \mu $m.
-This means that we need $R_b/a_x \gtrsim0.9$.
-The distance between the atoms needs to be more than $4\ \mu$m which implies $R_b/a_x \lesssim 2.0$.
-We used the values $R_b/a_x=0.9, \ 1.0, \dots 2.0$.
-More importantly, the ground state needs to be prepared adiabatically and actual measurements are performed after turning off $\Omega$.
-The procedure suggested on the AWS Braket tutorials and also used in \cite{floating} lasts 4 $\mu m$ and involves ramping down $\Omega$ during the last 0.5 $\mu$s, as illustrated in Fig. \ref{fig:rampup}.
+Fig. \ref{fig:chainbounds} shows that this inequality is verified for chains of size $N_s=2,\ 4,\dots 10$.
+For $N_s=10$, the fraction of $S_{A}^{vN}$ not accounted by $2S_A^X-S_{AB}^X$ is compatible with the proportionality factor 1.25 used previously.

-\section{Entropy errors}
+\subsection{Entropy errors}

-In this supplemental information section, we discuss errors for the local simulator with no ramping down (LSNRD), the local simulator with the standard ramping down (LSST) as in Fig. \ref{fig:rampup}, and the actual device Aquila.
+In this supplemental information section, we compare the errors for the local simulator with no ramping down (LSNRD), the local simulator with the standard ramping down (LSST) as in Fig. 4 in the main text, and the actual device Aquila.

 We started with the local simulator and found some dependence on the details of the ramping down of $\Omega$ at the end.
 The local simulator allows us to try time sequences not possible with the actual device.
-In order to check that the adiabatic preparation is working well, we started with $\Omega(t)$ flat at the end (so $5\pi$ MHz after 4$\mu$ sec instead of ramping down to zero after 3.5 $\mu$s as in Fig. \ref{fig:rampup}).
+In order to check that the adiabatic preparation is working well, we first considered the situation with $\Omega(t)$ flat at the end (so $5\pi$ MHz after 4$\mu$ sec instead of ramping down to zero after 3.5 $\mu$s as in Fig. 4 in the main text).
 We used 1000 shots and repeated the experiment ten times in order to estimate the statistical errors.